jswilson/site/content/posts/analyzing-pga-tour-broadcasts-part-1.md

 # Manual Video Analysis
 Once we collect the data, we have to determine how we’re going to use it to analyze the hypothesis.
 How can we label these videos to test the hypothesis?
 We are going to split the broadcast into 4 different classes.
-Three of those classes are *not* golf-related and so should be subtracted from the total broadcast to find the golf-related content.
+Three of those classes are *not* golf-related and should be subtracted from the total broadcast to find the golf-related content.
 Our fourth class is the true golf-related content (or basically everything left over):

 ### Commercials
 Just like everything on television, golf has plenty of commercials.
 But how many?
 Does it have more than the average television show?
 Less?
 Commercials are a fairly obvious interruption to the broadcast that are definitely worth tracking.